 There are two common approaches to implement a do-once-task: embedding the

-initialization code into the script
+initialization code into the script defining the variable,

 guarded by a conditional block that ensures the initialization takes place

-exactly once, or defining a stage
+exactly once, or defining a stage, acting as the

-initializer, triggered when the quest
+script initializer, triggered when the quest gets

 started.